nodc-sweden/ytvattenkartor-vasterhavet/README.md

   - Geographic extent (Bohuslän, Halland, Bohuslän + Halland or dynamic based on available coordinates)
   - Plot size and aesthetics
 - Calculates DIN from NO₂, NO₃, and NH₄
-- Compares measurements to historical statistics (e.g., 2007-2016)
+- Compares measurements to historical statistics (e.g., 2007-2016), either by:
+  - Mean and standard deviation
+  - Percentiles (5th, 25th, 75th, 95th)
 - Uses values from specific depths:
   - **Surface values (0 m)** are used for all parameters except for **oxygen concentration**
   - **Bottom values** are used for **oxygen concentration** to capture deep-water conditions